• Trees

 Tree facts:

-2. Many of the trees are sick, the county will evaluate the trees and remove them free of charge; there is an approximate 3-year waitlist.
+2. Many of the trees are sick, the county will evaluate the trees and remove them free of charge.

 4. The HOA cannot request trees on Homeowners behalf, each homeowner must contact the county tree program and make their request individually; we encourage homeowners to take advantage of the program to preserve the park-like nature of our neighborhood.